gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Use this API to get the store-level/company-level integrations configured in a company
+Retrieve a list of selected opt-ins.
+Retrieve the store-level/company-level integrations configured in a company

 *Returned Response:*